Channel Islander Imprisoned in Stalag X-B / Sandbostel Concentration Camp:

 In late 2004, a non-profit group called Gedenkstätte Lager Sandbostel was founded, and in 2007 a temporary memorial was erected.
 About one third of the original camp exists today, with 22 historical buildings intact in the former Soviet section of the camp.
 The memorial is open to the public for most of the year and has an informative website in nine languages, including English.

 Channel Islander Frank Le Villio survived liberation and moved to Nottingham, England.
 He had contracted tuberculosis during his time in Nazi camps and died in September 1946, less than two weeks after his 21st birthday.
 He was buried with six others in an unmarked grave in Nottingham and the whereabouts of his grave, previously unknown to his family, was only discovered by researchers in spring 2017.
-His remains may someday be returned to his native Jersey.
+His remains were reburied in Jersey in September 2018 and the ceremony can be read about on Le Villio’s page on this website and in the ‘news and blog’ section.

 Carr, Gilly; Sanders, Paul; Willmot, Louise: Protest, Defiance and Resistance in the Channel Islands: German Occupation, 1940-1945, Bloomsbury Academic, London & New York, 2014.